ozencb/maya/README.md

 ## Get Started

-You must have Node, PostgreSQL, Redis, and Yarn installed.
+You must have Node, PostgreSQL, Redis, and pnpm installed.
 Use `dotenv.example` as a template to create a `.env` file and fill-in/change all the values.

-To install all the dependencies, run `yarn install-dependencies` on root folder.
-You can then run `yarn start` to start both the API server and client.
+To install all the dependencies, run `pnpm install` on root folder.
+You can then run `pnpm start` to start both the API server and client.